-- Foreshadowing: "The city council was told that you could handle this job.
+- "The City Council was told that you could handle this job.
 If you feel that you can't, perhaps you'd like to take that up...with the Mayor."
-Season 3's Big Bad.

-- She also goes through Ms. Calendar's files, though by this point she hadn't yet found the ones saved on the floppy disk, which would help her restore Angel's soul.
+- Willow goes through Ms. Calendar's files, though by this point she hadn't yet found the ones saved on the floppy disk, which would help her restore Angel's soul.

-- Also the ghost dialogue foretells Bangel events in "Becoming, Part 2", and in Season 3.
-In season 3, Buffy forgives Angel for what he did this season.
-Angel breaks up with Buffy so that she can have a normal life, but she doesn't care about not being able to have a normal relationship with him.
+- Also the ghost dialogue foretells "Becoming, Part 2", and Season 3.
+In "Becoming", Angel breaks up with Buffy so she can have a normal life, even though she doesn't care about not being able to have a normal relationship with him.